St George's, Hanover Square: Burial ground

 St George's was opened in the new residential development of Hanover Square with no attached churchyard.
 Its first burial ground was sited beside its workhouse at Mount Street.
 When this filled up a larger burial ground was consecrated at Bayswater in 1765.
 They were closed for burials in 1854, when London's city churchyards were closed to protect public health.
-Burials at St George's included Ann Radcliffe (1764–1823), an influential writer of the "Gothic Novel", the Revd.
-Laurence Sterne (1713–1768), abolitionist and author of Tristram Shandy, and Francis Nicholson, British military officer and colonial administrator.
+Burials at St George's included Ann Radcliffe (1764–1823), an influential gothic novelist, The Rev. Laurence Sterne (1713–1768), abolitionist and author of Tristram Shandy, Francis Nicholson, British military officer and colonial administrator, and the Barbados landowner Richard Clement (1754 – 1829).

 The Mount Street ground was later cleared of monuments and turned into a small park.
 Some of the old tombstones were used for guttering and drainage, and may be seen today.
 During the First World War the Bayswater ground was covered with 4' of top soil and used for growing vegetables.
 In 1969 the burial ground was cleared to enable land to be sold off for redevelopment.
 A skull, part anatomised, was conjectured to be Sterne's and a partial skeleton separated from the other remains to be transferred to Coxwold churchyard by the Laurence Sterne Trust.
 11,500 further remains were taken to West Norwood Cemetery and cremated, for burial there.